progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The packed repository size is down to 7K, which is much better than 2MB.
 You can see from the size value that the big object is still in your loose objects, so it’s not gone; but it won’t be transferred on a push or subsequent clone, which is what is important.
 If you really wanted to, you could remove the object completely by running `git prune -\-expire`.-->

-Das gepackte Repository umfaßt jetzt nur noch 7K – sehr viel besser als die vorherigen 2MB.
+Das gepackte Repository umfasst jetzt nur noch 7K – sehr viel besser als die vorherigen 2MB.
 Du kannst an dem Wert `size` erkennen, dass sich die große Datei selbst jetzt immer noch in Deinen loosen Objekten befindet.
 Aber sie wird bei einem `git push` oder anschließenden `git clone` nicht übermittelt werden – und das war unser Ziel.
 Wenn Du das wirklich willst, kannst Du sie jetzt vollständig und endgültig mit `git prune --expire` aus Deinem Repository löschen.

 <!--## Summary ##-->
 ## Zusammenfassung ##